RafaCastaneda/CCore/ccore-spec1/types.md

 The keyword `object` is simply an alias for the predefined class `System.Object`.

-### The dynamic type

-The `dynamic` type, like `object`, can reference any object.
-When operators are applied to expressions of type `dynamic`, their resolution is deferred until the program is run.
-Thus, if the operator cannot legally be applied to the referenced object, no error is given during compilation.
-Instead an exception will be thrown when resolution of the operator fails at run-time.

-Its purpose is to allow dynamic binding, which is described in detail in [Dynamic binding](expressions.md#dynamic-binding).

-`dynamic` is considered identical to `object` except in the following respects:

-*  Operations on expressions of type `dynamic` can be dynamically bound ([Dynamic binding](expressions.md#dynamic-binding)).
-*  Type inference ([Type inference](expressions.md#type-inference)) will prefer `dynamic` over `object` if both are candidates.

-Because of this equivalence, the following holds:

-*  There is an implicit identity conversion between `object` and `dynamic`, and between constructed types that are the same when replacing `dynamic` with `object`
-*  Implicit and explicit conversions to and from `object` also apply to and from `dynamic`.
-*  Method signatures that are the same when replacing `dynamic` with `object` are considered the same signature
-*  The type `dynamic` is indistinguishable from `object` at run-time.
-*  An expression of the type `dynamic` is referred to as a ***dynamic expression***.

 ### The string type

 The `string` type is a sealed class type that inherits directly from `object`.
 Instances of the `string` class represent Unicode character strings.